WHAT IS HEEL PAIN?

 In most cases, pain is not caused by an injury.
 At first, it is usually mild, but it can become severe and sometimes disabling.
 It usually disappears without treatment, but sometimes it can persist and become chronic.

 HEEL PAIN TREATMENT OPTIONS

-This all depends on the cause of the heel pain.
-A foot and ankle specialist will determine the cause of the heel pain.
-The treatment plan may include:
+This all depends on the cause of heel pain.
+A foot and ankle specialist will determine the cause and the treatment plan may include:

 - Padding and strapping

 - Topical Creams

 If you are looking for Heel Pain Treatment in Tarzana, CA, call us at 818-981-1900.

 SURGICAL HEEL PAIN TREATMENT

 Surgical intervention is recommended if a patient has failed conservative treatment options.
 The specific type of surgical intervention depends on clinical findings of your condition.